Bring Your Offshore Plan-B To Life In Panama March 2025

 Offshore oil rig drilling platform in the gulf

-I was in a fortunate position during this period as I was a trader working in the options markets and making a nice little income, tax-free, and of course, I was doing the podcast and doing business and offshore consulting as well.
+I was in a fortunate position during this period as I was a trader working in the options markets and making a nice little income tax-free.
+Of course, I was also doing the podcast and doing business and offshore consulting.

 By the time I left in 2019, the country had rebounded a bit, and oil was over $60 a barrel, so things were levelling out.